 By William Bennett

-Casino games — or to be more specific, the payouts — are designed so that in the long run the house is making money on every customer.
-This is perfectly logical as the casinos are running a business and need to have some sort of revenue stream to cover their costs.
-Therefore, whoever goes to a casino to gamble should know their expected winnings are bound to be negative despite the allure of the get-rich-quick stories.
+Casino games — or to be more specific, the payouts — are designed so that in the long run the house makes money on every customer.
+This is perfectly logical as the casinos are a business therefore need to have some sort of revenue stream to cover their costs.
+Whoever goes to a casino to gamble should know their expected winnings are bound to be negative despite the allure of the get-rich-quick stories.
 This is most striking in the game of roulette in which everyone knows they are making 50:50 bets in terms of their winnings however with the presence of the 0 on the board, the odds of actually winning are just shy of 50:50.

 The members of the team traveled and gambled together.
 The team at one table would consist of a counter who would keep track of the cards and secretly indicate to the big bettor in the team when the high cards are about to be dealt.
 The big bettor would at this point start to intensely wager high until he was indicated otherwise.
 The team was making a lot of money and was traveling to Las Vegas almost every weekend.
 Gordon Adams of casino security is often famously quoted describing the $400,000 winnings weekend the team had in Las Vegas.

 The casinos caught up to the scene and started identifying players and refusing to allow them to play.
-As the news would travel and others were alerted, the team members were being banned from other casinos as well.
-Kaplan had to withdraw from the team as he was frequently getting recognized and could not enter a casino without alerting the security to look for rest of the team members.
+As the news traveled and others were alerted, the team members got banned from other casinos as well.
+Kaplan had to withdraw from the team as he was frequently getting recognized and could not enter a casino without alerting the security to look for the rest of the team members.
 During 1989, their peak year, the team consisted of 70 members.
-After this, the members were losing their interest or could not keep up with the high stress of the game.
-A few of them also disbanded under the illusion they had the money no longer needed investors and rules to play by.
-Given such a scenario the team grew apart.
+After this, the members were losing interest or could no longer keep up with the high stress of the game.
+A few of them also disbanded under the illusion that they had enough money and no longer needed investors and rules to play by.
+Given this scenario, the team grew apart.

 Gollehon, John.
 Casino Games.
 N.p.: Gollehon, 1986.